FILE CLOSED – The B.C. Legislature approved updates to the B.C. Labour Relations Code on May 28, 2019.

 The Ministry of Labour invited public feedback on the panel’s recommendations up to Nov.
 30, 2018.
 The minister also announced that “additional consultations with key stakeholders” would be undertaken as the government prepares amendments to the Code to be brought forward in the spring of 2019.

-VRCA partnered with 12 industry and business organizations with a shared interest in growing the B.C. economy to endorse a Joint Business Community Submission in response to the Labour Relations Code Review Committee Recommendations for Amendments to the Labour Relations Code.
+While this file was active, VRCA partnered with 12 industry and business organizations with a shared interest in growing the B.C. economy to endorse a Joint Business Community Submission in response to the Labour Relations Code Review Committee Recommendations for Amendments to the Labour Relations Code.